babak2/SearchTerm/README.md

 ## To Run

-if you are in ./build/bin directory (oe use cd to change to this directory)
+if you are in ./build/bin directory (or use cd to change to this directory)

 ```
 working-or-proj-directory/build/bin/$ ./solution  <path_to_txt_file>